Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast

 When will the control take place?

-Since January 2021, the Limestone Coast Landscape Board has significantly increased efforts to control African lovegrass across the region providing direct benefit to over 200 affected landholders adjoining roadsides.
-From January 2021 until June 2024 the Limestone Coast Landscape Board have mapped and treated over 420 km of roadsides in the upper Limestone Coast.
+Since January 2021, the Limestone Coast Landscape Board has significantly increased efforts to control African lovegrass across the region providing direct benefit to over 230 affected landholders adjoining roadsides.
+The African lovegrass program during 2024 - 2025 covered over 50,000 hectares.

 The below heatmap demonstrates the mapping of known African lovegrass infestations across the Limestone Coast.
 This information supports the planning and allocation of funds for the landholder assistance program.